Teen and Young Adult Psychology

 BPsych, BPsychHons, MPsych(Clin)

-Ashlee is a registered psychologist who has experience in hospital settings, community health and the public mental health system, predominantly providing specialist mental health services for young people aged 15 to 25 years experiencing severe and/or complex mental illness.
+Ashlee is a registered psychologist who has experience in hospital settings, community health and the public mental health system, predominantly providing specialist mental health services for people aged 15 to 25 years experiencing severe and/or complex mental illness.

 Depression and other mood disorders

 Obsessive Compulsive Disorder